AttackOnJasper/University-notes/notes/aws/aws.md

 ### What does CORS do
 * defines a way for client web applications that are loaded in one domain to interact with resources in a different domain
 * Can build rich client-side web applications with Amazon S3 and selectively allow cross-origin access to your Amazon S3 resources
+	* e.g. Allowing code in one S3 bucket to access / reference code in another bucket

-### Usage
+### Use Cases
+1. API GW
-* If see error message 'Origin policy cannot be read at the remote resource' on invoking HTTP calls for the URL to S3 (which invokes API Gateway then S3)
+	* If see error message 'Origin policy cannot be read at the remote resource' on invoking HTTP calls for the URL to S3 (which invokes S3 then to API GW)
 		* Enable CORS on API Gateway
 		* For CORSRule AllowedOrigin domains, exact matches are needed to allow access
+1. Different S3 buckets
+	* Configure CORS on the destination bucket
+1. JS making authenticated GET / PUT against same/different bucket via S3 API endpoint or FNDQ
+1. loading web fonts

 ## Cross Account Sharing
 * 3 ways